NicholasTD07/nanoc-blog-site/content/posts/2016-01-25-new-blog-site-with-nanoc.md

 ### Enable Syntax Highlighting for Markdown

-To enable syntax highlighting easily, we will need to write a custom filter which combines the power of [RedCarpet](https://github.com/vmg/redcarpet) (Markdown -> HTML) and [Pygments](http://pygments.org/) (Master of Syntax Highlighting).
+To enable syntax highlighting __easily__, we will need to write a custom filter which combines the power of [RedCarpet](https://github.com/vmg/redcarpet) (Markdown -> HTML) and [Pygments](http://pygments.org/) (Master of Syntax Highlighting).